 They responded surprisingly quickly to my practiced “mum glare”, picking themselves up and skulking into their rooms.

 Half an hour later, loud pounding set me stomping to the hallway once again.
-I opened the door to find a young, shirtless Latino guy pounding on the door next to mine.
+I opened the door to find a young, shirtless guy pounding on the door next to mine.

 “Dude, what are you doing?”